 When asked about Afghanistan, Rasmussen said, “Our strategy, goal, and timetable remained unchanged,” adding that NATO will “stay committed to our operation in Afghanistan, and continue to transfer lead responsibilities to the Afghans according to the 2010 plan.”

-Rasmussen called for a “renewed culture of cooperation” among NATO member-states, in a time where budget cuts and austerity measures have curbed military spending in Europe while the U.S. shifts its attention to East Asia to in response to growing Chinese influence in the region.
+Rasmussen called for a “renewed culture of cooperation” among NATO member-states, in a time where budget cuts and austerity measures have curbed military spending in Europe while the U.S. shifts its attention to East Asia, in response to growing Chinese influence in the region.

 Before beginning the bilateral talks, an opening moment of silence was observed and a military procession paid tribute to coalition soldiers who have fought and died for almost a decade in Afghanistan.
 Currently, 135,000 NATO personnel are deployed in coalition operations.

-“For over 65 years, our alliance has been the bedrock of our common security, of freedom and of prosperity,” said President Obama.
+“For over 65 years, our alliance has been the bedrock of our common security, of freedom and of prosperity,” President Obama said.
 “And though the times may have changed, the fundamental reason for our alliance has not.
 Our nations are stronger and more prosperous when we stand together.”

 Despite the serious nature of the summit, Obama sought to lighten the mood by highlighting Rasmussen’s remarks on Chicago’s “very impressive” skyline, which he observed in greater detail during his run along Lake Michigan.
 The summit presents a unique chance for Chicago to promote itself to an internationally attentive audience, a point not lost on the president’s offhand remarks.